tkhduracell/java_facebook_notifier/README.txt

 --------------------------

-	Facebook-Notifyer
+	Facebook-Notifier

 --------------------------

-A lightweight javaprogram that notifies of new notifications from the social network Facebook.
+A lightweight Java program that notifies of new notifications from the social network Facebook.

 Features:
  * Multiple accounts